ssokolow/rar-test-files/README.md

     [WinSCP 4.4.0](https://sourceforge.net/projects/winscp/files/WinSCP/4.4/) on
     the Windows 98 side to copy across WinRAR 3.93 and `rarkey.rar` using the airgapped LAN I set up between my retro-hobby PCs.
-1. Install and register WinRAR 3.93.
+1. Install and register WinRAR 3.93 on the Windows 98 machine (to leave the Windows XP machine free for a newer version).
 1. Generate `testfile.rar3.wingui.sfx.exe` and `testfile.rar3.wincon.sfx.exe`.
 1. Use WinSCP to move the RAR3 files back to the Windows XP machine.
 1. Move the RAR3 files onto the USB flash drive.